Cura : Care Beyond Boundaries Logo

 • Smoking and nicotine: many surgeons ask patients to stop nicotine use before surgery because it can slow healing and increase complication risk

-• Medications and supplements: you may be asked to avoid aspirin, certain anti inflammatory medicines and some herbal products that can increase bleeding risk
+• Medications and supplements: you may be asked to avoid aspirin, certain anti-inflammatory medicines and some herbal products that can increase bleeding risk

 • Travel planning: arrange a companion if advised, plan for limited lifting and arm movement early on and pack loose clothing that is easy to put on

-• Flight risk planning: discuss clot risk and travel timing with your surgical team, especially if you have additional risk factors or will fly more than four hours
+• Flight risk planning: discuss clot risk and travel timing with your surgical team, especially if you have additional risk factors or will fly for more than four hours

 Exact timing depends on your surgical plan and recovery, but many international patients plan a structured stay for early checks and clearance to fly.